 Where does the Bible support the idea that “principles are few”?
 That is the “in non-essentials liberty” philosophy, but the Bible nowhere divides its teaching into essentials and non-essentials.
 There is liberty when the Bible is silent, but when the Bible has spoken the only “liberty” is to obey.
 We are to observe ALL things that Christ has commanded (Matthew 28:19-20).
 Paul instructed Timothy to keep the commandment without spot (1 Timothy 6:13-14).
 Jude instructed God’s people to earnestly contend for the faith (Jude 3), not hinting that some parts of the faith are to be treated as non-essential.
 The point of Scripture that is to be defended is that point that happens to be under attack at any given time.

-In fact, the blissful IB unity that Messer talks about did not exist.
-For example, Hyles and Roberson and many prominent IB leaders moved away from Jerry Falwell when he took his stand for the ecumenical-contemporary philosophy and headed toward the SBC.
-By the late 1970s, students at Tennessee Temple and some other IB schools were warned about Falwell and Liberty University.
-And even in the 1970s, the IB movement was divided into distinct camps such as those represented by BJU and the Baptist briders and BBFI.
-I don’t recall unity or social justice being major themes of the IB movement in the 1970s, but I do recall truth being emphasized greatly.
-I can remember a LOT of preaching against rock & roll and immodest dress and CCM and modern Bible versions and ecumenicalism and New Evangelicalism and the social gospel and you name it!
+In fact, the blissful Independent Baptist unity that Messer talks never existed.
+For example, Hyles and Roberson and many prominent Independent Baptist leaders moved away from Jerry Falwell when he took his stand for the ecumenical-contemporary philosophy and headed toward the SBC.
+By the late 1970s, students at Tennessee Temple and other Independent Baptist schools were warned about Falwell and Liberty University.
+Even in the 1970s, the Independent Baptist movement was divided into distinct camps such as those represented by BJU and the Baptist briders and Baptist Bible Fellowship International.
+I don’t recall unity or “social justice” being major themes of the Independent Baptist movement in the 1970s, but I do recall truth being emphasized more than it is by the Messer crowd.
+I can remember a LOT of preaching against rock & roll and immodest dress and contemporary music and modern Bible versions and ecumenicalism and New Evangelicalism and the social gospel and you name it!

 Further, we live in a different time altogether.
-I have been an Independent Baptist for 36 years and graduated from Tennessee Temple in its hay day, so I know something about this matter.
-The fact is that Messer is misrepresenting former IB leaders.
-If they were alive today there is no reason to believe, for instance, that they would consider it a non-issue that Tennessee Temple and Highland Park Baptist Church, the home of the Southwide Baptist Fellowship, have joined the Southern Baptist Convention.
-There is no reason to think that they would ignore the fact that the large numbers of IB churches in the Southwide Baptist Fellowship use “Christian” rock and dress as indecently as the world.
-Those old IB leaders all preached against short skirts and pants on women and swimsuits and mixed bathing.
+I have been an Independent Baptist for 45 years and graduated from Tennessee Temple in its hay day in the 1970s, so I know something about this matter.
+The fact is that Messer is misrepresenting former Independent Baptist leaders.
+If they were alive today there is no reason to believe, for instance, that they would consider it a non-issue that Tennessee Temple and Highland Park Baptist Church, the home of the Southwide Baptist Fellowship, joined the Southern Baptist Convention.
+There is no reason to think that they would ignore the fact that the large numbers of Independent Baptist churches use “Christian” rock and dress as indecently as the world.
+Those old Independent Baptist leaders all preached against short skirts and pants on women and swimsuits and mixed bathing.
 In fact, John Rice, bless his late departed soul, even preached against bobbed-haired women!

 Give us a break, Pastor Messer!
-Stop pretending that you and your emerging IB buddies are walking in the old paths!
-Though Hyles and Rice were not my personal heroes, I respect what they stood for much more than what the IB emergents do not stand for, and I seriously doubt that the old IB leaders would keep their mouths shut today and promote the unity in the essentials nonsense and support the direction in which the IB emergents are moving.
+Stop pretending that you and your emerging Independent Baptist buddies are walking in the old paths!
+Though Hyles and Rice were not my personal heroes, I respect what they stood for much more than what the Independent Baptist emergents do not stand for, and I seriously doubt that the old Independent Baptist leaders would keep their mouths shut today and promote the unity in the essentials nonsense and support the direction in which the Independent Baptist emergents are moving.

-And even if they would, it would have no weight, because no man has the authority to support heresy.
+And even if they would, it would have no weight, because no man has the authority to support compromise and error.

 Compromise begets compromise.
 I would urge my fellow Independent Baptists to stay away from men who are in the process of rejecting biblical separation and who are heeding the siren call of New Evangelicalism and the emerging church.